 The primary focus of this group was the sharing of periodical resources, with the intent that nearly all all titles in the Reader’s Guide to Periodical Literature would be available through one of the member schools.
 A union list of periodical holdings was created (a product of early word processing systems) and updated every year.
 In those days before databases and other online resources, this greatly extended the reach of each student beyond their own school’s walls.
 Periodical requests rose from 84 the first year to over 600 in 1987.

 With periodical sharing established as a reliable resource, ISLE membership grew quickly.
-During the 1980s and 1990s the 8 original schools grew to over 40 , meeting 2 and 3 times a year to discuss the management of the periodicals holding list and other issues affecting school libraries.
+During the 1980s and 1990s the 8 original schools grew to over 40, meeting two to three times a year to discuss the management of the periodicals holding list and other issues affecting school libraries.
 These meetings highlighted the other benefit of membership in ISLE, that of professional exchange and development.

+In 2018, ISLE was renamed SoCaLIS to better designate the geographic region of our organization.
 Leadership is shared throughout member schools, and meetings are held as often as possible at different schools to allow for library visits.
-Technology has became a regular issue of discussion, along with such topics as cataloging, YA literature, and information literacy course development.
+Technology and making have became a regular topics of discussion, along with cataloging, YA literature, and information literacy .
 Occasionally a special speaker or tour is arranged.
 Specific surveys have been created to provide vital information about staffing, salaries and technology.
 While online databases have in some part replaced the need for frequent periodical borrowing, there is still an active exchange for hard-to-get issues and more obscure titles.
-With an online presence on Google Groups, ISLE continues to be an active forum for the exchange of resources and ongoing professional development, representing librarians throughout the Southern California region.
+With an online presence on Slack and the listserv, SoCaLIS continues to be an active forum for the exchange of resources and ongoing professional development, representing librarians throughout the Southern California region.

 Library automation was the topic of discussion at ISLE’s 1985 spring meeting, with the result that 12 member libraries decided to move together into a shared union catalog, extending our resource sharing options from just periodicals to our entire holdings.
 With generous support from the Keck Foundation, ISLE-GAP (Group Access Project) was established in 1986.
 Working with OCLC, all librarians were trained in online cataloging and MARC formatting.
 Computers were added to each ISLE/GAP school, in many cases the first in the library.
 Part of the Keck funding supported a cataloging coordinator who worked closely with librarians and OCLC to make sure everything was set up correctly.